justwe7/web-session-copier/docs/front-end-spec.md

-# Incognito Session Bridge UI/UX Specification
+# Incognito Session Copier UI/UX Specification

 ## 1. Introduction

-[cite_start]This document defines the user experience goals, information architecture, user flows, and visual design specifications for the Incognito Session Bridge's user interface. [cite: 676] [cite_start]It serves as the foundation for visual design and frontend development, ensuring a cohesive and user-centered experience. [cite: 677]
+[cite_start]This document defines the user experience goals, information architecture, user flows, and visual design specifications for the Incognito Session Copier's user interface. [cite: 676] [cite_start]It serves as the foundation for visual design and frontend development, ensuring a cohesive and user-centered experience. [cite: 677]

 ### Overall UX Goals & Principles